 National Quality Assurance Advisory Panel (NQAAP) for Reproductive Science

 The NQAAPs are professional groups which have executive responsibility for maintaining satisfactory standards of analytical and interpretative work in laboratories in the UK, whether in the private or in the public sector, in which investigations are performed for the detection, diagnosis or management of disease in humans.
 The Royal College of Pathologists, the Institute of Biomedical Science and two or three other appropriate professional bodies each nominate one member, who normally serve for four years.
-The Chairperson of each of the Panels reports to the Joint Working Group on Quality Assurance.
+The Chairperson of each of the Panels reports to the Quality Assurance Pathology Committee.

 The NQAAP for Reproductive Science meets twice a year.
-Its membership is as follows:
+There are Representatives from the: –

-The Joint Working Group for Quality Assurance in Pathology (JWG) is a multidisciplinary group accountable to the Royal College of Pathologists for the oversight of performance in External Quality Assurance schemes (EQA) in the UK.
-This is achieved via discipline specific panels (NQAAP) which report to the Joint Working Group.
-In turn, the JWG will work with failing laboratories, but it is also bound to report persistent poor performance to the Care Quality Commission.
+The Quality Assurance Pathology Committee is a multidisciplinary group accountable to the Royal College of Pathologists for the oversight of performance in External Quality Assurance schemes (EQA) in the UK.
+This is achieved via discipline specific panels (NQAAP) which report to the Quality Assurance Pathology Committee.
+In turn, the Quality Assurance Pathology Committee will work with failing laboratories, but it is also bound to report persistent poor performance to the Care Quality Commission.
 Further information can be found at https://www.rcpath.org/profession/committees/qapc.html